chivalry/filemaker.vim/README.md

 This is version 1, and it does most of what I set out to do to make it useful, but I do have plans for future features, and am very interested in feedback regarding their anticipated usefulness as well as their priority.

-- Recognition of any calculation variable (i.e., no need to prepend an underscore)
-- Recognition of any custom or external function (i.e., no need to prepend a code followed by a dot)
 - Addition of an indent file that allows for automatic formatting of calculations
 - Ability to customize triggers without having to edit the original snippets file
 - Ability to provide variable triggers for fuctions such as `Case` and `Substitute`